 About Johnson & Johnson

-Johnson & Johnson is the largest and most diversified healthcare company in the world.
-Our operating companies employ approximately 144,300 employees in virtually all countries of the world, who are engaged in the research and development, manufacture and sale of a broad range of products in the healthcare field.
-We work with more than 45,300 suppliers and hundreds of external manufacturers to support the development and manufacturing of our products worldwide.
+Johnson & Johnson, through its Family of Companies (“the Company”), is the largest, most diversified healthcare products company, headquartered in New Jersey, U.S. Our operating companies employ approximately 153,700 employees2 in virtually all countries of the world, who are engaged in the research and development, manufacture and sale of a broad range of products in the healthcare field.
+We work with more than 46,000 suppliers and hundreds of external manufacturers to support the development and manufacturing of our products worldwide.
 The Company’s product portfolio includes thousands of Pharmaceutical, MedTech and Consumer Health products that address the health and wellness needs of people every day.